Child development at 6-8 years: what’s happening

 Here are some simple things you can do to help your child’s development at this age:

 - Let your child see you trying new things and making mistakes.
-This helps her understand that learning and improving are all about making mistakes, but the key thing is to never give up.
+This helps your child understand that learning and improving are all about making mistakes, but the key thing is to never give up.

 - Set aside some time for free play.
 Playing is still very important at this age.
-Let your child choose how she wants to spend her free playtime.
-She might want to go outside and throw a ball, jump rope or stay indoors and draw.
+Let your child choose how they want to spend free playtime.
+Your child might want to go outside and throw a ball, jump rope or stay indoors and draw.

 - Read with your child.
-Reading is still very important for your child’s literacy development.
-As your child learns to read, try having him read to you.
+Reading is still very important for literacy development.
+As your child learns to read, try having your child read to you.
 You can also try literacy activities like telling stories or making your own book.

 - Encourage your child to be aware of the consequences of behaviour and see things from other people’s points of view.
 You can do this by asking questions like, ‘How do you think Jane feels when you do that?’

 - Share ideas and discuss important issues with your child.
-This helps you connect with your child and shows that you’re interested in her ideas.
-As your child gets older, allow her to join in family decision-making where appropriate.
+This helps you connect with your child and shows that you’re interested in their ideas.
+As your child gets older, allow them to join in family decision-making where appropriate.

 - Talk with your child about treating boys and girls equally and respecting girls and women.